pipe/webcam/README.md

 wget https://raw.githubusercontent.com/pipe/webcam/main/install.sh
   * run the install script (which may take a while) sh -x install.sh
-  * This takes quite a while (>10 mins depending on your internet/pi/sdcard)
   * Once everything is installed you should see a QR code displayed
   * scan it with your iphone camera or android phone
   * open the url in chrome or safari